Macduff's son: Analysis

 The tension that exists between Fleance, Banquo's son, and Macbeth would be made stronger by the existence of a child of Macbeth, should he be portrayed as having one—whether his own natural son, or adopted.
 As Lady Macbeth says "I have given suck, and know / How tender 'tis to love the babe that milks me".
 Seeing Macbeth in a fatherly perspective produces a combination of both tender and ambitious fatherliness in him.
 All that Macbeth does to others' sons in the play, then, is for his own heir.
 (Lady Macbeth, at least, has had a child, but no actual son of Macbeth is mentioned in the play—the "babe" may have been a girl, or died young, or—more likely—been a reference to his historical stepson Lulach, from Lady Macbeth's previous marriage, Macbeth's heir but not his own son.)
 Some productions show this tenderness by having Macbeth frequently pat Fleance on the head, or attempt to do so, but be denied it when Fleance withdraws to his father.
 This rivalry between groups of fathers and sons (Banquo and Fleance, Macduff and his son, Macbeth and his lack of a son) is seen as an important theme of the play.

 One scholar views the scene as parallel to the Massacre of the Innocents, in which Herod had the children of Bethlehem killed to protect his throne.
 The boy's innocent image is strengthened by his mother calling him "poor monkey" and a "prattler".

 Throughout the play, Macbeth is concerned with controlling the future.
 Since children are symbolic of the future, they represent his biggest threat.
 Macduff's son, in his bold denunciation of the murderers, is a strong symbol of the danger Macbeth faces.
 Paradoxically, the more Macbeth tries to rid himself of the human emotions (compassion, love) that lead to children, the less capable he is of meeting this threat and controlling his future.

 Performances

 Orson Welles' daughter, Christopher, played the role of Macduff's son in her father's controversial 1948 film adaptation of the play.

-In PBS's Great Performances Series' TV movie of Macbeth with Patrick Stewart as Macbeth set in a nameless 20th-century militaristic society, Macduff's son is played by Hugo Docking.
+In PBS's Great Performances TV movie of Macbeth, with Patrick Stewart as Macbeth, set in a nameless 20th-century militaristic society, Macduff's son is played by Hugo Docking.